ebd622/docs/encryption.md

 Fast and efficient for large amounts of data.
 These are the main advantages.

 #### Disadvantages
+The  biggest problem of symmetric key cryptography is key distribution.
 A main disadvantage is key distribution.
 TODO